- This event has passed.

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
+If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
 If you view the recording and would like a CE certificate, join the Building a Community of Readers community and go to the edWebinar Archives folder to take the CE quiz.

 Austin Independent School District in Texas has achieved national recognition for attaining the one of the highest graduation rates in Texas and across the country for Latino and ELL students.
 A key driver of the district’s success is its literacy plan that emphasizes reading throughout, inside and beyond the school day.

-In this edWebinar, Ilza Garcia, Language Arts Administrative Supervisor; Claudia Santamaria, Assistant Director for Elementary ELLs; and Dr. Harishini Ernest, Secondary ELL Coordinator, will share how their district’s plan engages teachers, students, families and community partners in a balanced literacy model that incorporates:
+In this edWebinar, Ilza Garcia, Language Arts Administrative Supervisor; Claudia Santamaria, Assistant Director for Elementary ELLs; and Dr. Harishini Ernest, Secondary ELL Coordinator, share how their district’s plan engages teachers, students, families and community partners in a balanced literacy model that incorporates:

 - Research-based practices for biliteracy and multilingual support

 - ELL support